 Registrars are governed by a special status awarded to them by Act no 1.228 of 10th july 2000.
 This text is based on principles and rules close to those of Act no 975 of 12thJuly 1975 on the status of civil servants for all matters related to general rights and obligations (1), recruitment and tenure, remuneration and social benefits, advancement, positions, transfer and termination of service.

 Formalities carried out by the general registry

 Registration of wage assignments

-The general registry records wage assignments, issues criminal records and adjudications only on production of ID belonging to the person concerned.
+The general registry records wage assignments and issues adjudications only on production of ID belonging to the person concerned.
 No documents can be handed over to a third party.

 Filing of the statutes and minutes of general meetings of Monegasque joint-stock companies (sociétés anonymes) and partnerships.